selwynpolit/d9book/book/forms.md

   $form['#suffix'] = '</div>';
 ```

-Hidden or required via a custom class
+Hidden or required via a custom class using `#attributes`

 ```php
   '#maxlength' => 40,